4 Reasons You Should Never Lend Money to Friends or Family

 “Only lend money to family when you can afford to lose the entire loan.
 Most family members are not going to foreclose on a home or take their son/daughter to court over lack of payment on a loan,” she said.
 “So, you have to go to the place where you don’t see a dime back and are OK.”

-If you’ve put the repayment deadlines in writing, make sure you’re enforcing them and putting penalties in place if the deadlines are ignored.
+If you’ve put the repayment deadlines in writing, make sure you’re enforcing them and putting consequences in place if the deadlines are ignored.

+Consider the impact on other family members.
 Before loaning money, think about the message that sends to other people you love.
 What kind of precedent does it set?
 Will other family members expect you to loan them money if they need it?
 And what happens if the borrower doesn’t pay you back?
-Others might feel they need to take sides which can complicate things further.
+Others might feel they need to take sides, which can complicate things further.

 Proceed with Caution Before Lending Money to Loved Ones

 Use your best judgment if you plan to lend money to a friend or family member.
 While money holds value, protecting the relationship is what matters most.
-If you do loan money, be clear with expectations for repayment or choose to gift the money instead.
+If you do loan money to someone, be clear with expectations for repayment or choose to gift the money instead.

 There’s no one-size-fits-all solution when it comes to family and money.
-You need to make the best choice for your specific situation and move forward cautiously.
+Make the best choice for your specific situation, and move forward cautiously.